The inviscid inflow-outflow problem via analyticity: The general case

 and thus \eqnb \eqne In the last step, we used

-which can be verified directly (here we also use the fact that $(n,l)\ne 0$).
-Note that, in order to obtain the $F$-terms above we also estimated the factorials as follows
+which can be verified directly (here we also used $(n,l)\ne 0$).
+Note that, in order to obtain the terms with $F$ above, we also estimated the factorials as

-due to Vandermonde's identity, and due to $(a+b)^r\leq 2 (ab)^r$ for $a,b\geq 1$.
-Note that we have also ignored the commutator terms in \eqref{201}, which would require further rearranging the resulting sums in \eqref{201} and applying the Cauchy-Schwarz inequality in the $i,j$ sum, we obtain
+due to Vandermonde's identity, and by $(a+b)^r\leq (2ab)^r$ for $a,b\geq 1$.
+Note that we have also omitted a detailed analysis of the commutator terms in \eqref{201}, which would require further rearranging.
+Applying the Cauchy-Schwarz inequality to \eqref{201}, we obtain

 as required.